 One exception is the Hassan II Mosque in Casablanca.

-4. enter a taxi with a "broken" meter
+4. Enter a taxi with a "broken" meter

 Do not get into a taxi without first asking if they are using a meter.
 Even though it's illegal, many taxi drivers will turn the meter off and say “it's broken” so they can overcharge.

-5. accept directions
+5. Accept directions

 A major scam in the tourist areas of Marrakech is for locals (often children) to offer directions.
 Often you will hear something along the lines of “are you are looking for Jemma al-fnna?
 This way!
 Follow me!”.
 Don’t do it as this is a scam!

 Their goal is to get you lost so you then have to pay to get back to where you started.
 Everyone gets lost in confusing cities like Fez and Marrakech with the unlabeled streets and winding alleyways.
-Know you will eventually find your way (or at least a familiar landmark) and walk with confidence!
+Know you will eventually find your way (or at least a familiar landmark) and walk with confidence.

-6. wear showy clothing
+6. Wear showy clothing

 Tourist cities like Marrakech and Casablanca are considered very liberal when you compare them to smaller, lesser known towns in Morocco.
 Women do not need to wear a headscarf, but I do highly recommend dressing conservatively.

-7. get henna in the square or On the streets
+7. Get henna in the square or on the streets

 Henna artists will offer their services in the main squares and streets of Marrakech.
 Many of these artists use dangerous ingredients in their ink, like gasoline.
 If you want a henna tattoo, go to a cafe or shop that specializes in henna.

 Research your options and make sure to verify that their ink is safe.
-This should be at the top of your list for Marrakech tips for obvious reasons.
+This should be at the top of your list for Morocco tips to remember.

-8. visit the Monkey handlers and Snake Charmers
+8. Visit the monkey handlers and snake charmers

 Avoid the monkey handlers and snake charmers in the main squares.
 These guys steal the monkeys from the mountains and sew the snake’s mouths shut.
 Jemma al-fnaa square is particularly bad with this practice.
-Please don’t support this animal abuse and steer clear!
+Please don’t support this animal abuse and steer clear.

-9. pay advertised prices
+9. Pay advertised prices

-Before you buy anything visit several places selling similar items to get an idea of the average price.
-When you are ready to buy don’t be afraid to ask for a lower price.
+Before you buy anything, visit several places selling similar items to get an idea of the average price.
+When you're ready to buy, don’t be afraid to ask for a lower price.
 Depending on the item, I would usually start asking at 25-35% lower than the advertised price and work from there.

-10. believe everyone is out to get you
+10. Believe everyone is out to get you

-This post on travel tips for Marrakech has a lot of warnings, but please do not act like every Moroccan is out to scam you!
+This post on travel tips for Marrakech has a lot of warnings, but please do not act like every Moroccan is out to scam you.
 Moroccans are good people and want you to enjoy your time in their beautiful country.
 Trust your instincts and have an open mind.

-As long as you exercise the same caution you would in any other major city and are mindful of the cultural differences and the points I made above, you will leave this city wondering why you didn't visit sooner!
+As long as you exercise the same caution you would in any other major city and are mindful of the cultural differences and the points I made above, you will leave this city wondering why you didn't visit sooner.